GeekLifeNow/geeklifenow.github.io/_posts/2019-12-16-VMware-VMwareTools-Update.md

 ## Wrap-Up

-Keeping your environment update in all facets is quite a daunting task the larger your environment is.
+Keeping your environment updated in all facets is quite a daunting task the larger your environment is.
 When you come across ways to speed it up or perform tasks in bulk, that is always worth the time to iron out, document, and streamline in order to save precious time and to give your clicking finger a break.
 This simple automation can be built out in even more complex ways to further automate updates.
 I could easily see this as a script that runs on a schedule to perform updates within a maintenance window.
 It would also be nice to see if there are any error catching options that can be used to document any errors that may come up.

 I also like the fact that this utilizes the 'cluster-provided' VMware Tools installer.
 I started to use BatchPatch to schedule and install updates using the .exe installer and switches, but then you must start managing different versions of installers.